OpenMS/pyopenms-docs/docs/source/centroiding.rst

 .. code-block:: python

-    plt.xlim(771.8,774) # zoom into isotopic pattern
+    plt.xlim(771.8, 774) # zoom into isotopic pattern
     plt.plot(profile_spectra[0].get_peaks()[0], profile_spectra[0].get_peaks()[1]) # plot the first spectrum

 .. image:: img/profile_data.png

-Because of the limited resolution of MS instruments, peak shapes resemble a gaussian distribution that spreads in the m/z dimension.
+Because of the limited resolution of MS instruments m/z measurements are not of unlimited precision.
+Consequently, peak shapes spreads in the m/z dimension and resemble a gaussian distribution.
 Using the PeakPickerHiRes algorithm, we can convert data from profile to centroided mode.
-Usually, not much information is lost and by storing only centroided data.
+Usually, not much information is lost by storing only centroided data.
 Thus, many algorithms and tools assume that centroided data is provided.

 .. code-block:: python